chr15m/bugout-practical-decentralization/README.md

 ???

-Browsers are super leaky.
-The number of ways people have found of exfiltrating data from somebody's browser tab is insane.
+I mean what can you say about this.
+The browser is awful and everybody knows it's awful.
+The number of ways of exfiltrating data from somebody's browser tab is insane.
 Cross site scripting, piggybacking data on CSS font requests, you name it.

-The security model of the web is pretty good when it comes to letting code that runs inside the tab not touch any of the stuff on your computer.
-Tabs are very tight sandboxes.
+Browsers leak.

+On the whole browser tabs are tight sandboxes in your computer.
 You need to ask the user to do anything like accessing camera hardware, microphone etc. and forget about file system access.

-The problem is that as you know, there have been many ways of leaking the stuff that is inside those tabs back out to servers again.
-Yes a lot of stuff has been fixed over the years but what that says to me is the trend will continue - more stuff will be fixed but more stuff will be found too.
+The problem is not gaining access out of the tab but leaking the stuff that is inside those tabs back out to the network.

 I don't think this issue is insurmountable.
 I think there are tradeoffs to be found where you can rotate the keys that are inside the tab and use more secure devices to store your long term keys and have key chains and stuff like that.
 Basically these are user interface innovations where you try to make it both sane and safe for the user.
-Don't let the GPG developers near it.

 For the stuff I am building at the moment the keys are right there inside the tab.
 The user can copy and paste private keys right in there.
 It's experimental and hashtag-reckless and hopefully I am communicating the nature of that correctly.

 ---

 # Crypto in the browser